codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/service-accounts.md

 * Non-login accounts
   Service accounts cannot be used to log in to Codefresh, and are also not included in the collaborator count.

-Create a shared account not connected to a specific user in the orgnaization The shared service user account is not connected to Create account-level API keys

-IRythm requested a feature for the ability to set account level api keys and/or service account-type users in Codefresh.
-One way to address this is the ability to create a shared service account user that's not tied to any specific person within their IDP, with a password that can be put into their internal system.
-CF's existing username/password auth method is not intended for SAAS use.

-The other potential solution to this use case is the ability to create account-level API keys accessible by all admins, so that the CF API key being used for any integrations will not be affected by any specific user being disabled.

-Service accounts are a special type of account that is intended to represent a non-human entity such as an application, API, or other service.
-These entities operate within the security context provided by the service account.

 ## Create service accounts